Russell Gage Player Prop Bets for NFL Week 18 | Atlanta vs. New Orleans 1/9/2022

 Season Stats

-- So far this season, 15.0% of the 540 passes thrown by his team have gone Gage's way.

-- With 10 targets in the red zone this season, Gage has been on the receiving end of 13.2% of his team's 76 red zone pass attempts.

-- The Falcons, who rank 27th in the NFL in points scored, have dropped back to pass 58.6% of the time while running the ball 41.4% of the time.
+- The Falcons have thrown the ball in 58.6% of their plays from scrimmage this year while running the ball 41.4% of the time.
+This offensive attack ranks 27th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Gage's matchup with the Saints.